1 Our reason for writing about the first Christians

 When John the Baptist started to baptize his fellow-countrymen and call them to repentance, preparing them for the coming of the Messiah, Jesus had not begun his public ministry yet.
 John attracted the attention of many Jews, especially those who had high hopes that God would not wait much longer in sending the promised saviour.
 Some of these Jews later became Jesus’ most trusted friends.

-Since Jesus’ baptism, John the Baptist began to clearly testify that Jesus was the servant of God who would redeem Israel.
+From the time of Jesus’ baptism, John the Baptist began to clearly testify that Jesus was the servant of God who would redeem Israel.
 As the people came to him, he pointed them to Jesus.
 The focus of the Messianic movement thus shifted from John to Jesus.

 Jesus chose twelve men from among those who came to listen to him and accompanied him from time to time, with the aim that they remain with him constantly.1 He explained many things more exactly to them.
 They are known as the apostles.
 They got to know him most deeply, and were taught and formed by him in order to be able to later bear the central responsibility of building the new nation of God, the church.